nsidc/nsidc.github.io/README.md

-# NSIDC Technical Blog
+# NSIDC Github Web homepage

-This is a blog by and for NSIDC developers.
+This is landing page for NSIDC github websites.

 The website is built in GitHub Actions by [Quarto](https://quarto.org/), a modern technical publishing tool.
 The website is deployed to GitHub Pages.

-## Authoring a post

-Please see our [contributing](CONTRIBUTING.md) document.